+reported for the renowship program raculty in the aggregate.
 II.B.3.
 Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Radiology or the American Osteopathic Board of Radiology, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.c) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. ^(Core)
+(Core) II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Radiology or the American Osteopathic Board of Radiology, or possess qualifications judged acceptable to the Review Committee; and, (Core) [Note that while the Common Program Requirements deem certification by a certifying board of the ABMS or the AOA acceptable, there is no ABMS or AOA board that offers certification in this subspecialty] II.B.3.b).(2) have post-residency experience in musculoskeletal radiology, including fellowship education.
+(Core)